Mulliman/xStatic-for-Umbraco/Source/XStaticCore/XStatic.Netlify/ReadMe.txt

 Basic setup
 -----------

-You must add following extension method in the ConfigureServices method of your program class:

-using XStatic.Core.App;
-using XStatic.Netlify;

-builder.Services.AddXStatic()
-    .Automatic()
-    .Build();

 If you are not using auto functionality you can use the following extension method in the ConfigureServices method:

 builder.services.AddNetlifyDeployer();